braintrustdata/braintrust-proxy/README.md

 ## Deploying

-You can find the full documentation for using the proxy [here](https://docs.notdiamond.ai/docs/proxy).
 The proxy is hosted for you, with end-to-end encryption, at `https://proxy.notdiamond.ai/v1/proxy`.
 However, you can also deploy it yourself and customize its behavior.